jeffreyboschman/Applied-Plotting/README.md

 This repository contains projects I have worked on that demonstrate my ability to process and visualize data in Python.

 ### Burnaby and Vancouver 2018 Half Marathon Top 40 Time Distributions
 This project involved finding and processing some sort of sports/athletics data from publically available datasets from your hometown, stating a research question, and then creating a visual using Matplotlib that addresses the stated research question.
 I have chosen to look into: How do the distributions of race times for the top 40 participants compare across 4 different half-marathons (Vancouver Chilly Chase, Shamrock'n Race, Vancouver Historic Half, Fall Classic) in Burnaby and Vancouver in 2018?
-As well, the data visualization is truthful, functional, beautiful, insightful, and enlightening - the qualities described by Alberto Cairo in his book _The Truthful Art: Data, Charts, and Maps for Communication_.
+As well, the data visualization encompasses Cairo's Five Qualities of Great Visualizations [1]; it is truthful, functional, beautiful, insightful, and enlightening.
 Please see the Jupyter notebook for more details on the implementation and discussion.

 ![alt text](https://github.com/jeffreyboschman/Applied-Plotting/blob/main/images/Burnaby%20and%20Vancouver%202018%20Half%20Marathon%20Top%2040%20Time%20Distributions.png?raw=true)